Cry of Santa Barbara

 The Cry of Santa Barbara was a call for revolution held in Santa Barbara, Iloilo, against Spanish rule in the Philippines on November 17, 1898.
-It was led by Martin Delgado.
+It was led by Martín Delgado.

 Prior events

 Emilio Aguinaldo declared independence for the Philippines from Spain on June 12, 1898.
 Months after the independence proclamation, Manila fell to the Americans on August 13.
 The Spanish government fled Manila and established their new capital for the country in Iloilo City with Diego de los Rios as governor-general.